johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 (31:15 - 31:59)
 Alexis: Where did the expectation for yourself come from?

 Karen: I didn't want to be poor.
-I didn't want to, I didn't want to have the life my parents had.
+I didn't want to; I didn't want to have the life my parents had.
 I wanted to do better, and not that they did bad, but I felt like if I had an education, then I could do better.

 Alexis: Did they help you with the steps?
 Like, it takes steps to get into college.
 Like, you have to apply to take the SAT.
 Did they help you with those, or did you have to figure it out on your own?